 The internet is used by increasing numbers of clients for the arrangement of their insurances, particularly for personal lines business.
+Aggregators compete very aggressively, particularly in terms of price.
 In addition, clients are taking advantage of the rapid growth in technological developments and social media for business and personal use.
 The internet is also being accessed more on mobile devices.

 Matouschek, et al (2017) found that for SMEs there is a demand for digital insurance services that is not being met by the industry.
 This creates both a challenge and an opportunity for BAS.

-The challenge for BAS is to ensure clients are communicated with in the way they prefer to be communicated with and BAS use the internet and social media to maximum advantage, both for servicing existing clients and reaching new ones.
+The challenge for BAS is to ensure clients are communicated with in the way they prefer to be communicated with and BAS uses the internet and social media to maximum advantage, both for servicing existing clients and reaching new ones.

 However, BAS needs to avoid the trap of falling into a technology 'black hole'.
 It is not a question of technology for technology's sake.
-Rather it is about a real opportunity for BAS of understanding what clients and insurers want and then implementing solutions which, wholly but not exclusively, may well have a technological component whilst retaining appropriate human interactions.
+Rather it is about a real opportunity for BAS of understanding what clients and insurers want and then the implementation of solutions which, wholly but not exclusively, may well have a technological component whilst retaining appropriate human interactions.